 But also – and this is new for many of us – a walk-in or urgent care center may well be a better choice.
 (Remember, we don’t give medical advice here.)
 Walk-in centers tend to be much less expensive than full-blown hospital emergency rooms.
 Many of us routinely took croupy kids to emergency rooms in the middle of the night, but that’s changed in a big way.

-It’s even possible that your insurer will encourage you to go to a walk-in center by giving you a standard co-pay for a walk-in center on your insurance plan — a way to suggest to you gently to stay out of the emergency room, where costs can start high and skyrocket from there.
+It’s possible that your insurer will encourage you to go to a walk-in center by giving you a standard co-pay for a walk-in center on your insurance plan — a way to suggest you stay out of the emergency room, where costs can start high and skyrocket from there.

 A fast-growing option

 Walk-in centers of all kinds are the fastest-growing part of the medical marketplace.
-They range from pharmacy and big-box clinics (Dr. Walk-In at Duane Reade, The Clinic at Walmart) to Concentra, a big chain with more than 300 clinics in 39 states, to smaller chains like CityMD, based in New York.
+They range from pharmacy and big-box clinics (Minute Clinic at CVS) to Concentra, a big chain with more than 300 clinics in 39 states, to smaller chains like CityMD, based in New York with locations in New Jersey and Washington.

 If your problem is a sore throat, a urinary tract infection or a croupy kid, your first choice is likely to be your doctor — if you’re insured and you have one.